 When churches think about their online presence, they almost always start with what's broken.
 The website is slow.
 The Facebook page is stale.
 Nobody knows the YouTube password.
 There's a long list of things to fix, and it can feel overwhelming before you even start.
+To help navigate these challenges and make strategic improvements, consider reading our guide on How to Prioritize Your Church's Digital Marketing Improvements.

 But here's something most churches overlook: you're probably already doing some things really well.
 And knowing what those things are might be the most valuable insight you can get.